PhD Requirements / Curriculum

 The lab is expected to provide full support (stipend, tuition, etc.) for the student during the course of their studies.
 While most BME graduate students enter the program with a commitment to a specific research adviser, others elect to rotate through two-to-three laboratories prior to finalizing selection of a research adviser.
 If a laboratory rotation is performed in the first year, the student should finalize selection of the primary research adviser by the end of the second semester.

 Once the research adviser is established, the student and adviser work together to devise a Plan of Work.
 The Plan of Work outlines the courses the student will complete to support research efforts and meet degree requirements.
+The Director of Graduate Studies will review the Plan of Work.

 The student and adviser together to select an advisory committee.
 The committee must be comprised of a minimum of five members, three of whom must be BME core and/or affiliated faculty.
 Measures are in place to avoid potential conflicts of interest.